Tropical Storm Isaias Floods Part Of Puerto Rico As It Heads Toward Florida

 The system had been steaming on a mostly west-northwest tack — but early Thursday, it took a sharper direction to the northwest.
 It's now predicted to skirt Florida's Atlantic coast, passing close to West Palm Beach and Port St. Lucie.

-The current track doesn't call for Isaias to make a potential landfall until it glances by North Carolina's northern coast — meaning the storm's heavy rains could pose a dangerous flooding threat to low-lying areas along the U.S. southeastern coast.
+The current track doesn't call for Isaias to make a potential landfall on the U.S. mainland until it glances by North Carolina's northern coast — meaning the storm's heavy rains could pose a dangerous flooding threat to low-lying areas along the U.S. southeastern coast.

 Concerns about the storm's impact on Florida prompted officials to suspend coronavirus testing at state facilities for several days, from Friday through at least Tuesday.